Knowledge Hub

 What does it involve?

-• Take all reasonable steps to avoid causing foreseeable harm to customers.
+• Avoid causing reasonably foreseeable harm to retail customers.

-• Take all reasonable steps to enable customers to pursue their own financial objectives.
+• Take reasonable steps to enable retail customers to pursue their own financial objectives

-• Communications that enable customers to make effective and properly-informed decisions about financial products and services.
+• Consumer understanding is promoted by communications that are clear, enabling retail customers to make informed decisions about their financial products and services.

-• Customer service meets the needs of those customers and avoids putting obstacles in the way of customers’ wishes (e.g. slow response times, high exit fees leading to customer inertia).
+• Customer support that meets the needs of retail customers and avoids putting obstacles in the way of their wishes (such as slow response times, or high exit fees leading to customer inertia).

 Who will it affect?